 It is well known that there are many more types than there are cities that might reasonably be supposed to have issued coins in this period, and it has often been assumed that the commoner types,

-bankers" (although probably coined, at least in the larger cities, at the official mint).
-This idea has been criticised on various grounds but once a (coined) money economy had been established it would seem
+(although probably coined, at least in the larger cities, at the official mint).
+This idea has been criticised on various grounds but once a (coined) money economy had been established it would seem not unlikely

-not unlikely that the wealthier merchants (basically traders and wholesalers), for example, would have issued coins in order to facilitate local trade, particularly in the smaller cities which may not have been in a
+that the wealthier merchants (basically traders and wholesalers), for example, would have issued coins in order to facilitate local trade, particularly in the smaller cities which may not have been willing to issue

-position to issue their own coinage.
-The coins may have been issued as credit tokens (in exchange for bullion or other goods) to small traders and shopkeepers, who could then have used them as change in settling
+their own coinage.
+The coins may have been issued as credit tokens (in exchange for bullion or other goods) to small traders and shopkeepers, who could then have used them as change in settling accounts with their

-perhaps for some specific official purpose, or maybe by private persons as a public service (and likely also for political self promotion); examples may be the stylised "geometric" and bee/grain ear series
+for some specific official purpose, or maybe by private persons as a public service (and likely also for political self promotion); examples may be the stylised "geometric" and bee/grain ear series of (it seems)

 (Talking of archaising types, it is fairly obvious that many of the standalone full staters, such as those types featuring the Lis device, are late issues in archaic style, as evidenced in particular

 by the stylised punches.
-These types are mostly omitted here - most of them probably post-date Croesus anyway, particularly those with flattened reverses, and there are reasons to think that some at least are of
+These types are mostly omitted here - most of them probably post-date Croesus anyway, particularly those with flattened reverses.
+One curious example of these late issues is the Samian(?)

 The Southern Mints.